 I think it’s because primary schooling is our first step into the education system and mingling with strange faces.
 The elementary school is a much more innocent and less “busy” time in life.
 You go to school and hang out with the same people before, during, and after school for most days.

 4. What kinds of primary school teachers impress students?

 I think primary school teachers need to empathise with his students because no two children are similar, and their learning graph will vary.
 From a personal standpoint, the most impressive teacher is the one who understands his students very well and indulge in one-to-one advise.

-I hope you learnt well about how to answer Describe a person who impressed you the most when you were in primary school [IELTS Cue Card].
-It is advised not to reproduce the same answer during examination, as it may be used by many of our readers on the site.
-You should rather reformulate and make it look like your personal answer.
+I hope it gives you some realistic idea on how to carry a conversation around Describe a person who impressed you the most when you were in primary school IELTS Cue card topic.
+However, it is strongly advised not to reproduce the same answer during a speaking examination, as it may be used by many of our readers on the site.
+You should rather reformulate and personalise your answer.

 If you still have any doubts, post them in the comments.